Your Personal Sim: Pt 4 — Deep Agents (Deep Learning and Natural Intelligence)

 Deep Learning Captures Real Neurobiology

 Are deep learning neural networks really biologically inspired, or are they just a “toy model”, slightly useful but not complex enough to capture the way the brain actually works?
-A new paper by Yamins and DiCarlo, Using goal-driven deep learning models to understand sensory cortex, Nature Neuroscience 19:356–365, Mar 2016, puts this question to rest.
+A new paper by Yamins and DiCarlo, Using goal-driven deep learning models to understand sensory cortex, Nature Neuroscience 19:356–365, Mar 2016, makes a big step forward in putting this question to rest.

 Their paper demonstrates that even today’s simple deep learners duplicate many powerful features of how neurons in human visual sensory cortex process information and predict visual images.
 It also gives research guidance to computer scientists and neuroscientists over next five years.
 The paper is behind a paywall, but here is an excerpt of the front page.